fagan2888/cs_205_project/README.md

 module load python/3.6.3-fasrc02
 module load ffmpeg/4.0.2-fasrc01
 ```
-The code use `pymp` and `s3fs` modules, which can be installed using commands. `h5py` should already be included in the `Anaconda` module.
+The code use `pymp` and `s3fs` modules, which can be installed using commands.
 ```
 pip install --user s3fs
 pip install --user pymp-pypi
 ```

 The scripts to make the videos are in the `src` folders.
-To make the video, download the results from the spark steps to the local directories.
-Modify `make_movie_tng100_2.py` to read from the correct files, and run `python3 make_movie_tng100_2.py`
+To make the video
+* Download the results from the spark steps to the local directories.
+* Modify `make_movie_tng100_2.py` to read from the correct files
+* Run `compile.sh` to compile the c file
+* Run `python3 make_movie_tng100_2.py`

 ### Speedup and Scaling

-We use 2 dataset, TNG100-3-subbox1, which contains the data of the lowest resolution run (53GB), and TNG100-2-subbox1, which contains the data of the mid resolution run (800GB)

-For TNG100-3:

-* Collecting data serially takes 21 minutes.
-* Collecting data using a cluster of 6 worker nodes take 5.4 minutes.

-For TNG100-2:

-* Collecting data for tracer takes 1 hour 50 minutes
-* Collecting data for particles takes take ~ 2 hours

-For speed-up and performance testing, we use 1% data of TNG100-2 subbox1, which is about 8GB.
+For speed-up and performance testing, we use a test dataset which is about % data of TNG100-2 subbox1, which is about 8GB.
 Since our application contains 2 phase, one for collecting gas particles' information using Spark and one for movie making in OpenMP, we did 2 performance testing.
 We calculate the speed-up and the result is showed below:

 ![Performance with strong and weak scaling](./images/image5.jpg)